RaydanOMGr/ForgeLikePackets/README.md

 Forge-like packets are a way to register packets in a single class, and have them automatically registered on both the client and server side.
 This means each packet has a class, each class must have these three methods:
 - `encode`: Encodes the packet to a FriendlyByteBuffer
-- `decode`: Static methods, decodes the packet from a FriendlyByteBuffer and returns a new instance of the packet
+- `decode`: Static method, decodes the packet from a FriendlyByteBuffer and returns a new instance of the packet
 - `handle`: Handles the packet, this is called on the client or server side when the packet is received. <br>
 This method is a little bit more complicated as it takes in a Supplier of a context.